AbbadAnes/social-media-network-simulation/README.md

 <br>
 -> Type is the population of the user it can be:
 <br>
-C: A little "Famous" often they were standard people and by dint of connecting with a lot of people they became famous, this type of population is known in some social networks like Facebook and Instagram under the name "influencers".
+C: A little "Famous" often they were standard peoples and by dint of connecting with a lot of peoples they became famous, this type of population is known in some social networks like Facebook and Instagram by the name of "influencers".
 <br>
-Cb: Famous type B often super stars who frequent social networks to be closer to their fans.
+Cb: Famous type B, super stars who frequent social networks to be closer to their fans.
 <br>
-A: "Rich" people use social networks to find financial opportunities such as finding a famous one to promote their products.
+A: "Rich" people they use social networks to find financial opportunities such as finding a famous person to promote their products.
 <br>
-S: Standard people who frequent social networks for different reasons: finding friends, becoming famous or just a hobby.
+S: Standard people who frequent social networks for different reasons: finding friends, becoming famous or just for fun.
 <br>
 -> the list of requests contains all the invitations sent by the summit in question.
 <br>